spookylukey/django-htmx-patterns/view_restart.rst

    prompt the user about doing this) — it will just load the page, which is usually what we want.

-2. By starting a new request, any data loaded from the database will be discarded and we will start again.
+2. By starting a new request, any data that the view function has loaded from the database will be discarded and the new request will trigger a fresh run of the view function.
 This is important as the handling of the POST request may have changed data such that already loaded data is invalid or partially inconsistent.

 When using htmx, the first of these is not important, as a browser will never be